paulbousquet/paulbousquet.github.io/index.md

 layout: homepage
 ---

-I am an Economics PhD student at the University of Virginia researching Macroeconomics.
+I am an Economics PhD candidate at the University of Virginia researching Macroeconomics.

 I'm currently focussed on questions related to monetary policy, prices, and AI.
 I also am thinking about ways to credibly apply microeconometric methods as well as deep learning in Macro settings.